Wall-Street-Bets/Stock-bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:
+There are many amazing discord bots out there that everyone loves - Dank memer, Mee6, CarlBot etc. I wanted to make a bot that is fun for everyone, so I decided that making a financial stock game bot will be the best one -- maybe the last stock bot you will need on discord.

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+More features will be added in the feature, you may also suggest changes by forking this repo and creating a pull request or opening an issue.
+Thanks to everyone who contributed to this bot!

-Use the `BLANK_README.md` to get started.
+Use the `README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>